HoiJean/djangoforbeginners-book/manuscript/ch7.md

     template_name = 'signup.html'
 ~~~~~~~~

-We’re subclassing the generic class-based view `CreateView` in our `SignUpView` class.
+We're subclassing the generic class-based view `CreateView` in our `SignUpView` class.
 We specify the use of the built-in `UserCreationForm` and the not-yet-created template at `signup.html`.
 And we use `reverse_lazy` to redirect the user to the login page upon successful registration.

 Why use `reverse_lazy` here instead of `reverse`?
-The reason is that for all generic class-based views the urls are not loaded when the file is imported, so we have to use the lazy form of `reverse` to load them later when they’re available.
+The reason is that for all generic class-based views the urls are not loaded when the file is imported, so we have to use the lazy form of `reverse` to load them later when they're available.

 Now let's add `signup.html` to our project-level `templates` folder: